 At Penrhyn Road, where Philosophy, Journalism, Media, Publishing, Creative Writing, English, Dance and Drama are taught, the campus is a hive of activity, with social activities, Student Union events and guest lectures taking place alongside teaching.

 Music is taught at Kingston Hill campus, where students practice, produce, record and perform music in our dedicated Coombehurst facilities.

-The Faculty of Art, Design and Architecture began as Kingston School of Art in 1875, joining Kingston Polytechnic in 1970.
-We have long been recognised as one of the best art and design schools across the world, shown by subject rankings, research performance, industry and student awards, and the leading brands and institutions that choose to work with us.
+Kingston School of Art has long been recognised as one of the best art and design schools in teaching and research, which is shown in our subject rankings, research, performance, industry and student awards, and the leading brands and institutions whom choose to work with us.

 The Design Museum called our studios and workshops "a world class design facility".
 They provide the perfect space in which to experience practice-based learning, and explore thinking through making.

 On our visit to Kingston's workshops we experienced a hugely impressive and inspirational, world class design facility abuzz with creative energy and technical verve; the ideal environment to inspire and equip the next generation of designers with the design skills for the future.